alphagov/link-checker-api/README.md

 # Link Checker API

-**⚠️ This service is in Alpha ⚠️**

 A web service that takes an input of URIs.
 It performs a number of checks on them to determine whether these are things that should be linked to.

-This service was created in the GOV.UK 2 week blitz of April 2017, thoughts on next steps are documented in [docs/blitz.md](docs/blitz.md).

 ## Nomenclature